Potomac Yard station: Station site

-In April 2015, the city recommended Alternative B, because it was the option that would result in the most dense development.
+In April 2015, the city recommended Alternative B because it was the option that would result in the densest development.
 The City Council voted on the selection in May.
-As part of building the station, the city will receive 0.16 acres of land along the George Washington Parkway from the National Park Service, and in exchange transfer 13.56 acres of city parkland to the federal government and spend $12 million to improve the Mount Vernon Trail and Daingerfield Island.
-The station will have two pedestrian bridges over CSX tracks to the future development, and one pedestrian bridge to Potomac Greens and Old Town Greens.
+As part of building the station, the city will receive 0.16 acres of land along the George Washington Memorial Parkway from the National Park Service and, in exchange, transfer 13.56 acres of city parkland to the federal government and spend $12 million to improve the Mount Vernon Trail and Daingerfield Island.
+The station will have two pedestrian bridges over CSX tracks to the future development and one pedestrian bridge to Potomac Greens and Old Town Greens.
 Funding will come from a local tax district, tax revenue from new development, $69 million from the Northern Virginia Transportation Authority, and $50 million from a developer.